• Skip to primary navigation

 See the best rated accommodations in Lisieux

-• First of all, let me warn you, this cathedral does not look like a cathedral.
-It is not huge like the others.
-But don’t be disappointed, Le Havre is also home to one of the most surprising churches in Normandy (see next section).
+• First of all, let me warn you, this cathedral doesn’t look like a cathedral.
+It’s not huge like the others.
+But don’t be disappointed, Le Havre is also home to one of Normandy’s most surprising churches (see next section).

-The building dates from the 16th and 17th centuries (since the city was founded in 1517).
+The building dates back to the 16th and 17th centuries (since the town was founded in 1517).
 It was consecrated as a cathedral in 1974.

-It is quite impressive that it is still standing, as most of the city was destroyed during World War II.
-It was also damaged, but it has been restored to its original form.
-It is now one of the oldest buildings in the city.
+It’s quite impressive that it’s still standing, as most of the city was destroyed during the Second World War.
+It was also damaged, but has now been restored to its original form.
+Today, it’s one of the city’s oldest buildings.

 Enjoy the completely different style of this cathedral.
-It has a mixture of Baroque, Gothic and Renaissance styles – especially the Renaissance facade whose Ionic columns contrast with the large square tower.
+It features a blend of Baroque, Gothic and Renaissance styles – particularly the Renaissance façade, whose Ionic columns contrast with the large square tower.

-Inside, feel the years of history and all that she has seen.
+Inside, feel the years of history and everything she’s seen.

 • Location

-A few minutes walk from the town hall.
-In the middle of the architecture of Le Havre, classified in the Unesco.
+Just a few minutes’ walk from the town hall.
+In the midst of Le Havre‘s Unesco-listed architecture.

 Below is a map to help you locate them in the region: